 isolation field, a persistent worker can utilize a VM or a container engine to increase the separation between tasks and to unlock the ability to use different operating systems.

-To use this isolation type, install the Parallels Desktop on the persistent worker's host machine and create a base VM that will be later cloned for each task.
+To use this isolation type, install the Tart on the persistent worker's host machine.

-Here's an example of a configuration that will run the task inside of a fresh macOS virtual machine created from the
+Here's an example of a configuration that will run the task inside of a fresh macOS virtual machine created from a remote

 Once the VM spins up, persistent worker will connect to the VM's IP-address over SSH using

-password credentials and run the latest agent version targeted for the
+password credentials and run the latest agent version.

 Here's an example that runs a task in a separate container with a couple directories from the host machine being accessible: